EraX-AI/viColQwen/README.md

-# viOmniQwen: Unified Multimodal Embeddings via Prefix-Guided Dynamic Loss Optimization
+# viPyloQwen: Unified Multimodal Embeddings via Prefix-Guided Dynamic Loss Optimization

 **(Model Release Pending - Stay Tuned!)**

 ## Abstract

 Modern multimodal systems often face challenges due to the complexity of managing separate embedding spaces for diverse data types (e.g., text, images).
 This can lead to representational fragmentation, cumbersome retrieval pipelines, and limitations in cross-modal reasoning.
-We introduce **viOmniQwen**, an advanced multimodal embedding model designed to generate **high-dimensional, unified representations** for images, text, and their arbitrary combinations within a single, cohesive vector space.
+We introduce **viPyloQwen**, an advanced multimodal embedding model designed to generate **high-dimensional, unified representations** for images, text, and their arbitrary combinations within a single, cohesive vector space.

-Built upon the powerful **Qwen2-VL 2B** vision-language architecture, viOmniQwen employs a sophisticated contrastive learning framework.
-While inspired by approaches like ColPali, viOmniQwen introduces significant enhancements, particularly through its unique training methodology.
+Built upon the powerful **Qwen2-VL 2B** vision-language architecture, viPyloQwen employs a sophisticated contrastive learning framework.
+While inspired by approaches like ColPali, viPyloQwen introduces significant enhancements, particularly through its unique training methodology.
 The model is trained on a **large-scale, exceptionally diverse dataset exceeding 11 million samples**.
 This meticulously curated dataset strategically integrates challenging text-text semantic similarity pairs (with continuous scores), complex instruction-following data, and perhaps most distinctively, a vast collection of multi-image Optical Character Recognition (OCR) and Visual Question Answering (VQA) scenarios.

-The core algorithmic innovation lies in viOmniQwen's **prefix-guided dynamic mixed-loss optimization strategy**.
+The core algorithmic innovation lies in viPyloQwen's **prefix-guided dynamic mixed-loss optimization strategy**.
 Task-specific prefixes (`<text_pair>`, `<instr>`, `<ocr>`, `<vqa_multi>`, `<vqa_single>`) are prepended to the input, serving as cues to signal the data type.
 This mechanism **dynamically triggers a corresponding, tailored loss function** (including InfoNCE, Triplet Loss, MSE, and direct cosine similarity maximization) specifically designed for each sample type.

 Final embeddings are extracted using **mean pooling** over the encoder's output tokens, ensuring comprehensive capture of semantic and visual information.
 The resulting 1024-dimensional embeddings, derived from this rich data mixture and unique training strategy, exhibit nuanced semantic and visual understanding.
 This significantly simplifies and enhances downstream applications such as multimodal Retrieval-Augmented Generation (RAG), Graph RAG, cross-modal search, and complex document analysis.
 While demonstrating particularly strong performance in **Vietnamese** due to data focus, the model's multilingual training data (including substantial English and Chinese) facilitates effective zero-shot transfer capabilities to other languages.